wp-plugins/clickmeter-link-shortener-and-analytics/readme.txt

 = 1.2.4.1 =
 <ul>
-<li>Patch to tracking links redirection fix of the previous of version 1.2.4</li>
+<li>Patch to tracking links redirection fix of the previous version 1.2.4</li>
 </ul>

 = 1.2.4 =